Galaxy F would be a terrible name for Samsung's first foldable phone

 Both negative connotations for "Galaxy F" would open up Samsung to endlessly creative criticism akin to the worst online bullying, especially if the foldable phone turns out to be anything other than "s" for "stellar."
 (For the record, the "S" in Galaxy S stands for "Super Smart.")

 Samsung's Galaxy-something is already building up plenty of buzz as the first foldable phone by a household brand.
-Foldable phones are expected to change the way that people use their devices by giving consumers a larger screen surface in a small enough package to carry around.
+Foldable phones are expected to change the way that people use their devices by giving you a larger screen surface in a small enough package to carry around.
+Samsung is moving quickly to get its product on sale ahead of rivals.

-But chances are high that Samsung's first foldable won't knock it out of the park on its first try.
-As one of the first of its kind, this foldable phone and others faces staggering challenges in how it's designed and how well the apps work with a bendable body.
+But chances are high that Samsung's foldable phone won't knock it out of the park on its initial attempt.
+As one of the first of its kind, this foldable phone and others face staggering challenges in how they're designed and how well the apps work with a bendable body.

 "I can't stress this enough, this is a beta product," said Stephen Baker, VP of industry analysis at NPD Group.
 "All these problems should be expected and anticipated, and as the first version this is an early adopter product for consumers who like to be on the bleeding edge."

-Note: Update: Jan 29 at 3:00am PT with minor edits.